waramos/SegmentationGUI/README.md

 ### GUI Result Types
-Here we show three different algorithms used within the GUI on the same *Caenorhabditis elegans* embryo with a Histone marker imaged on a diSPIM system.
+Here we show three different algorithms used within the GUI on the same *Caenorhabditis elegans* embryo with a histone marker imaged on a diSPIM system.
 ![GUI Result Types](md_images/GUI_ResultFormatTypes.png)

 From left to right, we show the GUIs capability to overlay three different result formats: